spiral/docs/templater/expert.md

 </html>
 ```

-As you can see Spiral will be rendering news feed every time someone want to dispalay "demo" view.
-Fortunatelly, Templater provides way to include content of external view file at compilation stage and avoid unnesessary rendering calls.
-Let's jump to next section to see how we can do it.
+As you can see, Spiral will render the newsfeed every time someone wants to dispalay the "demo" view.
+Fortunately, the Templater provides a way to include the content of an external view file during the compilation stage and avoids unnesessary rendering calls.
+Let's jump to the next section to see how we can do this.

-> Including view source using `views->render()` method has it's own benefits, such as isolation and separation of cache.
+> Including the view source using the `views->render()` method has it's own pros, such as isolation and the separation of cache.

 ## Imporing widged/tag into view
-If we want to include desired view into our code, first of all we have to declare use tag to link view location (we might include namespace) and virtual tag we want to use to represent such view.
-Our content can be simplified such way:
+If we want to include the desired view into our code, first we have to declare the use tag to link the view location (we might include namespace) and the virtual tag we want to use to represent that view.
+Our content can be simplified like this:

 ```html
 <extends:layouts.desktop title="Demo View"/>